rreimche/infdiffusion/README.md

 ></Donald>This may shock you: Hillary Clinton is fundamentally honest | Jill Abramson
 >I Miss Barack Obama

-2. `python jobcomposer.py inputfile.txt jobsfile.sh database_name`
+1. `python jobcomposer.py inputfile.txt jobsfile.sh database_name`
+The system was developed to copare dynamics of diffusion of real and fake news, so it is important to separate these two types of news.
+For this you should use 2 input files, 2 output files and 2 databases.
+It is not necessary to create the databases prior to using this system.
-3. `chmod +x ./jobsfile.sh && ./jobshile.sh`
+2. `chmod +x ./jobsfile.sh && ./jobshile.sh`
-4. `python dropextracollections.py database_name`
+3. `python dropextracollections.py database_name`
-5. `python tweetseliminator.py database_name`
+4. `python tweetseliminator.py database_name`
-6. `jupyter notebook`
+5. `jupyter notebook`
-7. Set database name and (optionally) database server in the beginning of the notebook, go through the whole notebook with Schift+Enter
+6. Go to the web page specified by the command at step 5.
+You will see 2 notebooks.
+They are almostly equal, only some labels vary betweetn "fake" and "real".
+For every (or for one, if you don't want to compare) notebook: set database name and (optionally) database server in the beginning of the notebook, go through the whole notebook with Schift+Enter and enjoy graphs and other results.